2026 WAFES Conference

 14. Travel allowance guidelines

 14.1.
-Travel allowances may be payable to an Attendee where the Event is outside a radius of fifty (50) kilometres from their BGU headquarters, subject to the conditions in sub clauses 14.2. to 14.8.
+Travel allowances may be payable to an Attendee where the Event is outside a radius of fifty (50) kilometres from an Attendee’s BGU headquarters, subject to the conditions in subclauses 14.2. to 14.7.

 14.2.
-Attendees who are representing another entity or organisation which will pay travel expenses, are ineligible for payment of travel allowance from the DFES Organiser.
+Attendees whoare representing another entity or organisation which will pay travel expenses,are ineligible for payment of travel allowancefrom the Organiser.

 14.3.
-Where the Event is outside a radius of fifty (50) kilometres from an Attendee’s BGU headquarters: Attendees should drive a DFES or service vehicle (if available and approved by the local District Officer) and carpool with other volunteers where possible.
-Travel allowance is not payable when a DFES or service vehicles is used.
+Where the Event is outside a radius of fifty (50) kilometres from an Attendee’s BGU headquarters, Attendees should drive a DFES or service vehicle (if available and approved by the local DFES District Officer) and carpool with other Attendees where possible.
+Travel allowance is not payable when a DFES or service vehicle is used.
 Front line fire or rescue vehicles must not be used.

 14.4.
-If an Attendee is unable to source suitable transport consistent with sub clause 13.3(c), they may claim a motor vehicle allowance according to the mileage rates as set out in the DFES Corporate Travel Policy, subject to the maximum motor vehicle allowances set out in Appendix 2.
+If an Attendee is unable to source suitable transport consistent with clause 14.3, they may claim a motor vehicle allowance according to the mileage rates as set out in the DFES Corporate Travel Policy, subject to the maximum motor vehicle allowances set out in Appendix 2.

 14.5.
-If an Attendee elects to drive and the volunteer’s BGU headquarters is within a fifty (50) kilometres radius of a regional airport, the motor vehicle allowance payable for travel to the Event shall not exceed the value of the commercial airfare for travel between the applicable regional airport and Perth.
-Refer to the airports listed in Appendix 1 for the relevant maximum motor vehicle allowances.
-Click here to view the BGUs within a 50-kilometre radius of a regional airport that these caps apply to.
+If an Attendee elects to drive and their BGU headquarters are within a fifty (50) kilometre radius of a regional airport, the motor vehicle allowance payable for travel to the Event shall not exceed the value of the commercial airfare for travel between the applicable regional airport and Perth.
+Refer to the airports listed in Appendix 1 for the relevant maximum motor vehicle allowances and to view the BGUs within a 50 kilometre radius of a regional airport that these caps apply to.

 14.7.
 Attendees taking flights to the Event may claim:

-• motor vehicle allowance for the distance to/from the BGU headquarters and the nearest regional airport.
+• motor vehicle allowance for the distance to/from the BGU headquarters and the nearest regional airport; and

 • reimbursement of taxi fares incurred when travelling to or from Perth Airport to the place of accommodation (if transfer services are not provided).